HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 ## In-scope

 ### Core capabilities
 * Implement a visual design which addresses the needs and goals of the identified main user personas.
-It is driven by the user experience research insights and interaction design guidelines provided by the User Experience (UX) team.
+The visual design is driven by the user experience research insights and interaction design guidelines provided by the User Experience (UX) team.
 * Implement a visual design which is in line with the HCA brand guidelines.
 * Maintain a content management system that meets the needs of Data Portal content developers.
-* Integrate DCP applications (e.g. the Data Browser, Ingestion Service, etc.) into a seamless UX with a common look and feel.
+* Integrate DCP applications (e.g. the Data Browser, Ingestion Service, etc.) into a seamless UI with a common look and feel.
 * Implement frequent (minimum daily) updates of the summary statistics (e.g. cells, organs, donors, projects, etc.) on the Data Portal home page.
 * Coordinate the development of user guide documentation content (e.g. the UI 'Learn' section) from multiple contributors.
 * Coordinate the development of developer documentation content (e.g. the UI 'Develop' section) from multiple contributors.
 This includes API documentation and development guides.